 - 2 tablespoons unsalted butter, softened

-- Preheat the oven to 350°F. Line a baking sheet with parchment paper, and set aside.
+- Preheat the oven to 350°F. Line a baking sheet with parchment paper or a nonstick baking mat, and set aside.

 - Pour the syrup into the mixture, and beat until incorporated.

 - In another large bowl, whisk together the flour, baking soda, and salt.
 Once combined, gradually pour into the butter mixture and beat until combined.

 - Turn down the speed to low, and mix in the oats and chopped pecans.
 Stir until just mixed.